explosion-mental/mage/README.md

 - Thumbnail mode
 - Top status bar
 - Better variable/function names (specially for zoom)
-- `zoom` function to take zoom steps on the argument (positive or negative), if the arg it's NULL then use zoom_lvl steps.
-A separate variable to store `max_steps`.
 - A patch that removes bar functionality (so no font loading are needed), which detaches mage from drw.c and drw.h and it's xft dep.
 - Order functions alphabetically